LindnerNick/CS305/README.md

 How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?

+<-Layers of security where increased by, identifying the need to verfiy input as code could be feed and run through input.
+The use of a cipher to transfer data encrypted as well as a checksum to verfiy the data was not changed in transit.
+Also the use of dependecy checks to identify needed updates.->

 How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?